salonikumawat28/coding/notes.md

 Notes - 11/03/2021.................................
 1. curly backet ki TC nikalne ke liye unke andar wale ki TC nickalni hai......tabhi hume pata chalega ki sigma me likhna kya hai.
 2. learn sigma formula - 4
 3. in SC sigma is not used because with every curly backet end the space occupied by variables get freed  not piled up.
 And space is ready for new start.
+But sigma is used in space complexity when varaibles are not freed but piled.
+For Eg: list.addLast() in a 'for loop' will cause SC of 'for loop' to be O(n).

 Notes - 12/03/2021........................................
 1. git clone = put git hub repository locally(in folder).